• 2026 DO - Ivan Franko Museum 1, resized

 Sunday: 11:00am - 3:00pm

-The museum is located within the Ivan Franko Manor, a multi storey seniors residence on McGregor Street.
+The museum is located within the Ivan Franko Manor, a multi storey seniors apartment complex at 200 McGregor Street.

 Staff and volunteers will be on site to share knowledge and answer questions.
-Self-guided tours will also be available.
 No registration required!

 Facilities at this location: